maziac/DeZog/design/ZxNextInterface.md

 BP->	dec sp
 	pop bc
 ~~~
-Placing a BP at any of the above location will destroy the pushed BC value if the BP is hit.
+Placing a BP at any of the above locations will destroy the pushed BC value if the BP is hit.

+The user has to take care not to place breakpoints at these locations.

 # Measurements